BOBO1997/libs_qrem/README.md

 There are 4 different classes that support 4 different QREM methods.

-1. `QREM_Filter_1`: Apply inverse matrix for the vector elements in subspace + correct the vector by adding a correction vector "delta" which is approximated through the solution of Lagrange multiplier + apply SGS algorithm.
+1. `DeltaFilter`: Apply inverse matrix for the vector elements in subspace + correct the vector by adding a correction vector "delta" which is approximated through the solution of Lagrange multiplier + apply SGS algorithm.
-2. `QREM_Filter_2`: Apply inverse matrix for the vector elements in subspace + run `scipy.optimize.minimize` to find the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
+2. `SLSQPFilter`: Apply inverse matrix for the vector elements in subspace + run `scipy.optimize.minimize` to find the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
-3. `QREM_Filter_3`: Method by [Mooney, White, Hill, Hollenberg, 2021](https://arxiv.org/abs/2101.08946) + apply SGS algorithm.
-4. `QREM_Filter_4`: Apply inverse matrix for the vector elements in subspace + apply the solution of least norm problem to compute the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
+3. `LeastNormFilter`: Apply inverse matrix for the vector elements in subspace + apply the solution of least norm problem to compute the closest vector that meets all elements are summed up to 1 + apply SGS algorithm.
+4. `MooneyEtalFilter`: Method by [Mooney, White, Hill, Hollenberg, 2021](https://arxiv.org/abs/2101.08946) + apply SGS algorithm.
+5. `NationEtalFilter`: Method by [Nation, Kang, Sundaresan, Gambetta, 2021](https://arxiv.org/abs/2108.12518) + apply SGS algorithm.

 where SGS algorithm is the algorithm proposed by [Smolin, Gambetta, Smith, 2012](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.108.070502).